BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Joseph Campbell called sthis "the hieratic pantomime, making visible on earth the forms of heaven".
+    Joseph Campbell called this "the hieratic pantomime, making visible on earth the forms of heaven".
-    Cultures aim to convert the raw materials of human striving into refined edifices in physical, intellectual, and emotional space.
+    Cultures convert the raw materials of human striving into refined edifices in physical, intellectual, and emotional space.
 </p>

 <p>
-    The refined products, then, are the aesthetics.
+    The refined products, then, are the aesthetics; the vibes.
     At dinner with your extended family, the table, the chairs, and the food aren't the point.
-    The point is the aesthetic, effulgent in emotional space.
+    The point is the vibe, effulgent in emotional space.
 </p>

 <br/>